hemantaph/gwsnr/paper/paper.md

 In *`gwsnr`*, estimation of $P_{\rm det}$ is based on a detection threshold for the observed (matched-filter) SNR, $\rho_{\rm obs,thr}$.
 The observed SNR, $\rho_{\rm obs}$, is modeled either as a Gaussian random variate centered at $\rho_{\rm opt}$ (or $\rho_{\rm opt,net}$ for a detector network) with unit variance (@Fishbach:2020, @Abbott:2019), or as a non-central $\chi$ distribution (`scipy.stats.ncx2`; @scipy:2020) with non-centrality parameter $\lambda = \rho_{\rm opt}$ (or $\rho_{\rm opt,net}$) and two degrees of freedom for a single detector, extended to $2N$ for a network of $N$ detectors (@Essick:2023).

 *`gwsnr`* uses precomputed $\rho_{\rm obs,thr}$ values derived from semianalytic sensitivity estimates of GW transient injection catalogues (following @Essick:2023).
-The package also supports custom threshold computation from user-provided catalogue data, including parameter-dependent thresholds that vary with intrinsic properties such as total observed mass ($m_{\rm tot, obs}$).
+The package also supports custom threshold computation from user-provided catalogue data, including parameter-dependent thresholds that vary with intrinsic properties such as the primary mass ($m_{\rm 1, src}$).

 ### Horizon Distance Calculation